archway-network/arch3.js/ENV_SETUP_README.md

 - A rewardsAddress will only accrue RewardsRecords once the contract processes some tx
 - A rewardsAddress can be changed, however prior rewards do not move to the new address
 - Since some tx can only be done once, for example the action claims transactions for airdrops, the test for withdrawRewards can only be run once
 - if you need to run it multiple times you must reset the local node and contract!

+# Github Actions
+- If the local node on docker is not deploying add this command just below docker compose up so you can see what's going on:
+  - docker logs -f --details --until=20s arch3js-node-1

 ### Integration testing